albar965/littlenavmap-manual/en/APPROACHES.md

 _Little Navmap_ will detect when a hold is exited and advance the active leg to the next one if one of the two conditions is met:

 1. **If the next leg continues after the hold fix:** When approaching the hold fix after one circuit continue straight on.
 The next leg will be activated after half a nautical mile up to one nautical mile.

-1. **If the next leg starts before the hold fix:** Exit the hold right at its fix.
+2. **If the next leg starts before the hold fix:** Exit the hold right at its fix.
 Exit right turn holds to the left and vice versa.
 Proceed to the fix of the next leg which will be activated.

 ### Leg Highlights on the Map

 Up to three points will be highlighted when clicking on a procedure leg:

 * A small blue circle shows the beginning of the leg.
 * The beginning of the leg is shown by a large blue circle.
 * A thin circle shows the location of the recommended or related fix if available.

+### Invalid Source Data

+A leg entry will drawn red if a navaid was not resolved during the scenery database loading process.
+This happens only when the source data is not valid or incomplete.
+The resulting procedure is not usable in this case.

-### Context menu
+### Context Menu

 #### `Expand All`